Voyager 2 image of the rather featurless planet Uranus

 - Light from Uranus takes 2 hours 40 minutes to reach Earth.

-- The interior of Uranus is made up of an extremely hot liquid ocean comprising of water, ammonia and other volatile elements.
+- The interior of Uranus is made up of a dense hot liquid ocean comprising of water, ammonia and other volatile elements.

 - Uranus was discovered in 1781 by the British astronomer William Herschel.

-Infrared image of Uranus and its faint rings
+Hubble telescope image of Uranus showing the planet's faint rings

 Uranus orbits the sun every 84 years at an average distance of 1.8 billion miles (2.9 billion km) and spins on its own axis every 17 hours compared to 24 hours on Earth.